robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Watching videos of wilderness has been found to lower blood pressure. (pg.
 122)

-A number of leisure activities were thought to satisfy socialneeds that are not obviously social, such as serious reading and meditation.
+A number of leisure activities were thought to satisfy social needs that are not obviously social, such as serious reading and meditation.
 (Hills et al., 2000), (pg.
 126)